Daniclo/Juego2D/README.md

 For the game to work, Java SDK 17 or higher needs to be installed.
 You can download it for free here before executing the game: https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html

-You can download the .exe file for the game here: https://drive.google.com/drive/folders/1P68Dof3yftwq49N7AvXi7uhv03XIkhlk?usp=drive_link
+You can play the game downloading this folder and executing the .exe file: https://drive.google.com/drive/folders/1P68Dof3yftwq49N7AvXi7uhv03XIkhlk?usp=drive_link

 How to play: